clarkhtse/blog/_posts/2013-04-11-commuting-in-our-nissan-leaf-is-8x-cheaper-than-a-gas-car.md

 ---
 layout: default
-title: Our Nissan Leaf Is 8x Cheaper To Drive To Work Than A Gas Car
+title: Commuting In Our Nissan Leaf Is 8x Cheaper Than A Gas Car
 ---

 You read that right.
 Let's do some math to prove it.